Dviih/dviih/README.md

 If you have some time to spare feel free to check my projects under my GitHub, and even contribute if possible!

+Most of my projects are licensed through AGPL, for any need regarding license feel free to contact me.

 ---
 ## Contact me
 - Discord at Dviih